 Charging efficiency and dependability are just two important metrics we've focused on when crafting our metrics.
-As we began testing our new 2018 fleet, the BigBlue 28 stood out as a contender for our Editors' Choice Award.
-The 28 watt model from BigBlue excelled in both charging efficiency and dependability, complete with an auto-restart function and integrated ammeter; these features allow the panel to continue to deliver a charge in less-than-ideal conditions.
-After testing, we compared the BigBlue to the other panels in our fleet and were surprised to see that it's also one of the more affordable options of its size.
-Simply put, we loved this panel for its effective charging, durable and straightforward design, and the fact that it is reliable even when the sun is not!
+As we began testing our new fleet, the BigBlue 28 stood out as a contender for our Editors' Choice Award.
+This 28 watt model excelled in charging efficiency and dependability; complete with an auto-restart function and integrated ammeter, these features allow the panel to continue to deliver a charge in less than ideal conditions.
+After testing, we compared the BigBlue to the others in our fleet and were surprised to see that it's also one of the more affordable options of its size.
+Simply put, we love this panel for its effective charging, durable and straightforward design, and the fact that it is reliable even when the sun is not!

 BigBlue 28W Review

 Compare to Similar Products

 |Price||$59.99 at Amazon||$39.99 at Amazon||$35 List||$39.99 at Amazon||$114.99 at Amazon|

 |Pros||Inexpensive, efficient, user-friendly, excels in partly cloudy conditions||Inexpensive, lightweight, portable, charges quickly||Relatively lightweight for panel type, inexpensive, charges devices efficiently||Large storage pocket, comes in multiple colors, durable||Powerful, works well in partial sun, cheaper than other laptop compatible options|

 |Cons||Bulky, heaviest weight||Low output power, cannot charge multiple devices at once||Ineffective if relying only on solar for power, less durable than other battery packs||Heavy, bulky||Bulky, heavy, hard to set up, complicated adapters for laptop charge|